umbraco/UmbracoDocs/new-backoffice/extending/modals/route-registration.md

 -   `onSetup` - called when the modal is opened
 -   `onSubmit` - called when the modal is submitted
 -   `onReject` - called when the modal is rejected
--   `observeRouteBuilder` - called when the modal route changes, use the given route builder to build a route to open the modal.
+-   `observeRouteBuilder` - called when the modal route changes.
+Use the given route builder to build a route to open the modal

 **TODOS:**